datacite/tasks/product_specifications/FBF44gf/readme.md

-            Given there exist DOIs linked to an organisation When that the user is in a Organisation Page Then a export menu should be displayed in the left-side And the export menu should include a link to download Related Works and Abstracts link
+            Given there exist DOIs linked to an organisation When that the user is in a Organisation Page Then a export menu should be displayed in the left-side And the export menu should include a link to download Related Works, Funders and Abstracts link

         Scenario Outline: Export as related Works